burtenshaw/threeowlsonachestofdrawers.github.io/_posts/2023-12-14-439-ToclaimnottoknowwhatsalreadybeenclaimedknownFacingtheearthFacinginformationFacingourlives2017.markdown

 ---

-# To claim not to know what's already been claimed known / Facing the earth.
+To claim not to know what's already been claimed known / Facing the earth.
 Facing information.
-Facing our lives (2017)

-::: {.entry-content}
-is a project developed together with Julieta Aguinaco at ARCUS Project Residency in Moriya, Japan.
+Facing our lives (2017) is a project developed together with Julieta Aguinaco at ARCUS Project
+Residency in Moriya, Japan.
 How can we represent a place, specifically the Tonegawa, without colonising it? is the central question to our research into the Tonegawa as an element of the larger Moriya area in